netcreateorg/nc-multiplex/ReadMe.md

 All outbound ports should be open.

-In addition, if you plan on running NetCreate in `dev` mode (e.g. using the `.nc.js` script directly), you'll probably also want to open:
+In addition, if you plan on running Net.Create in `dev` mode (e.g. using the `.nc.js` script directly), you'll probably also want to open:
 ```
 22   SSH
 2929 WebSockets for dev mode